Wish410/android-mkxp/README.md

-# Android MKXP
+# Android MKXP for JoiPlay

-Mobile port of MKXP.
-To build, use latest NDK.
-The java part is currently too shabby to be used properly, but when setup properly it should work fine!
+Mobile port of MKXP for JoiPlay.
+Modified to use as a plugin but can be edited for other purposes.
+Source is pretty dirty but it should work on most cases.